hasura/graphql-engine/docs/graphql/core/auth/authentication/jwt/guides/firebase-jwt.rst

 ----------------------

 Let's assume you have an app that enables users to manage their todos.
 We want logged in users to be able to insert, select, update and delete their own todos.
-Users who are not logged in can't see any todos.
+Users who are not logged in can't see or manage any todos.

 Add the following table to your database: